Tamale: United States

 While Mexican-style and other Latin American-style tamales are featured at ethnic restaurants throughout the United States, some distinctly indigenous styles also are made.

 The Choctaw and Chickasaw make a dish called banaha, which can be stuffed or not (plain).
 Usually, the filling (ranging from none, fried bacon, turkey, deer, nuts, and vegetables such as onions, potatoes, squash, and sweet potatoes) can either be filled or mixed with the masa and steamed in a corn husk.

 Cherokee tamales, also known as bean bread or "broadswords", were made with hominy (in the case of the Cherokee, the masa was made from corn boiled in water treated with wood ashes instead of lime) and beans, and wrapped in green corn leaves or large tree leaves and boiled, similar to the meatless pre-Columbian bean and masa tamales still prepared in Chiapas, central Mexico, and Guatemala.

-In the Mississippi Delta, African Americans developed a spicy tamale made from cornmeal instead of masa, which is boiled in corn husks.
-This is sometimes called a "hot tamale".

 In northern Louisiana, tamales have been made for several centuries.
 The Spanish established presidio Los Adaes in 1721 in modern-day Robeline, Louisiana.
 The descendants of these Spanish settlers from central Mexico were the first tamale makers to arrive in the eastern US.
 Zwolle, Louisiana, has a Tamale Fiesta every year in October.

+In the Mississippi Delta, African Americans developed a spicy tamale called the hot tamale that is made from cornmeal instead of masa and is boiled in corn husks.